-- check the appointment details and contact us if you can't make the date – if you don't come to your appointment and don't let us know, you may be discharged from our care back to your GP
+- check the appointment details and contact us if you can't make it – if you miss your appointment and don't let us know, you may be discharged back to your GP

 - call 020 7188 8815 or email firstname.lastname@example.org if you need an interpreter or signer and one wasn't booked when you arranged your appointment